29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 1. I learned about the two types of hypothesis, and I was surprised that the court analogy worked so well in this case.
 2. Today, I learned about critical values, and how to determine whether to reject a null hypothesis or not.
+3. I was already familiar with the topic of variables since it is quite the block needed in programming.
+4. I learned about the Pearson Product Moment Correlation Coefficient, which is quite a long name, tbh.
+Which can tell you what the scatter plot might look like, which is very interesting.
+I want to learn more on how a specific formula can do that.

 ### Which of the Written Works you did well?
 Why?
 #### **3rd Quarter**